Deploy MinIO Object Storage to Fly.io

 ?
 Choose a region for deployment: London, United Kingdom (lhr)

-Created app test-minio in organization personal
+Created app 'my-minio' in organization 'personal'

 Wrote config file fly.toml